 Then my mind takes a walk down memory lane and revisits all the times bipolar disorder came out of nowhere and swatted me down like a fly.

 And I remember how greedy and relentless bipolar is.
 She wants everything, so she sucks out your soul, leaving only shards.
 And then you are forced to sift through the remnants to find enough pieces to put your life back together.

 And it doesn’t just happen once.
 The years go by and episode after episode you pick up the pieces to put your life back together again, but each time you lose a piece of your soul.
 You lose a piece of what makes you uniquely you.

 After a while, I was tired of picking up the pieces so I quit trying.
 I pieced together a life with what was left.
 I erected a protective bubble around my life and was very careful who and what I let in.

 And it worked.
-I have a good life.
-I have a husband and a daughter and a family.
-I have a wonderful tribe of friends.
-If someone was on the outside looking in, they would think my life is pretty perfect.
+I had a good life.
+I had a husband and a daughter and a family.
+I had a wonderful tribe of friends.
+If someone was on the outside looking in, they would have thought my life was pretty perfect.

 But somewhere along the line, my life was no longer enough.
 It was no longer okay to sleepwalk through life checking items off of my to-do list without ever changing or growing or edifying God.

 And then God placed a mission on my heart I could not ignore.
-He woke up the passion I squashed down eight years ago.
-He reminded me that my words have the power to change lives.
+He woke up the passion I squashed down all those years ago.
+He reminded me that I have a voice and my words have the power to change lives.